-- If staff are made aware of a child protection concern, they are expected to: - \circ $\;$ listen carefully to child, reflecting back the concern. - \circ use the child's language. - o be non-judgmental. - avoid leading questions; only prompting the child where necessary with open questions to clarify information where necessary.
-For example, who, what, where, when or Tell, Explain, Describe (TED).
+- If staff are concerned about the safety or welfare of a child, they are expected to: - o Listen carefully to child, reflecting back the concern.

-- not promise confidentiality as concerns will have to be shared further, for example, with the DSL and potentially Integrated Children's Services. - \circ $\,$ be clear about boundaries and how the report will be progressed. - record the concern using the facts as the child presents them, in line with Wrotham School record keeping requirements using our CPOMS system or directly to the DSL if not available. - o inform the DSL (or deputy), as soon as practically possible. - If staff have any concerns about a child's welfare, they are expected to act on them immediately.
-If staff are unsure if something is a safeguarding issue, they will speak to the DSL (or deputy). - The DSL or a deputy should always be available to discuss safeguarding concerns.
-If in exceptional circumstances, a DSL is not available, this should not delay appropriate action being taken by staff.
-Staff should speak to a member of the senior leadership team, take advice from the Education Safeguarding Service or a consultation with a social worker from the Front Door (for contact information, see flowchart on page x).
-In these circumstances, any action taken will be shared with a DSL as soon as is possible. - All staff are made aware that early information sharing is vital for the effective identification, assessment, and allocation of appropriate service provision, whether this is when problems first emerge, or where a child is already known to other agencies.
-Staff will not assume a colleague, or another professional will act and share information that might be critical in keeping children safe. - Wrotham School will respond to safeguarding concerns in line with the Kent Safeguarding Children Multi-Agency Partnership procedures (KSCMP). - The full KSCMP procedures and additional guidance relating to reporting concerns and specific safeguarding issues can be found on their website: www.kscmp.org.uk - In Kent, Early Help and Preventative Services and Children's Social Work Services are part of Integrated Children's Services (ICS).
-Specific information and guidance to follow with regards to accessing support and/or making referrals in Kent can be found at: www.kelsi.org.uk/support-for-children-and-young-people/integrated-childrens-services - Where it is identified a child may benefit from Early Help support (as provided by ICS), the DSL (or deputy) will generally lead as appropriate and make a request for support via the Front Door. - The DSL will keep all Early Help cases under constant review and consideration will be given to escalating concerns to the Front Door or seeking advice via the Education Safeguarding Service if the situation does not appear to be improving or is getting worse. - All staff are made aware of the process for making referrals to Integrated Children's Services and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments. - Where a child is suffering, or is likely to suffer from harm, or is in immediate danger (for example, under section 17 or 47 of the Children Act), a 'request for support' will be made immediately to

-Kent Integrated Children's Services (via the 'Front Door') and/or the police, in line with KSCMP procedures.
+- Use the child's language. - o Be non-judgmental. - Avoid leading questions; only prompting the child where necessary with open questions to clarify information where necessary.
+For example, who, what, where, when or Tell, Explain, Describe (TED). - Not promise confidentiality as concerns will have to be shared further, for example, with the DSL and potentially Integrated Children's Services. - o Be clear about boundaries and how the report will be progressed. - Record the concern using the facts as the child presents them, in line with school record keeping requirements. - o Inform the DSL (or deputy), as soon as practically possible. - All staff are made aware that early information sharing is vital for the effective identification, assessment, and allocation of appropriate service provision, whether this is when problems first emerge, or where a child is already known to other agencies.
+Staff will not assume a colleague, or another professional will act and share information that might be critical in keeping children safe. - Wrotham School will respond to safeguarding concerns in line with the Kent Safeguarding Children Multi-Agency Partnership procedures (KSCMP). - The full KSCMP procedures and additional guidance relating to reporting concerns and specific safeguarding issues can be found on their website: www.kscmp.org.uk - In Kent, Early Help and Preventative Services and Children's Social Work Services are part of Integrated Children's Services (ICS) and are accessed via the 'Front Door Service'/Kent Children's Services Portal. - 'Early help' is defined in 'Working together to safeguard children' as support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
+It is not an individual service, but a system of support delivered by local authorities and their partners, including education providers, working together and taking collective responsibility to provide the right provision in their area. - If early help support is appropriate, the DSL (or a deputy) will lead on exploring internal resources available and liaising with other universal or additional services available via local agencies. - Where Intensive Support Early Help (provided by ICS, outlined in the KSCMP support levels guidance) is considered to be appropriate, the DSL (or deputy) will make a 'request for support' via the Kent Children's Services Portal. - Staff, including the DSL, may be required to work with other agencies and professionals in an early help assessment. - The DSL will keep all Early Help cases under constant review and consideration will be given to escalating concerns and/or seeking advice from the Front Door Service if the situation does not appear to be improving or is getting worse. - Where a child is suffering, or is likely to suffer from harm, or is in immediate danger (for example, under section 17 or 47 of the Children Act), intensive or specialist support is required and a 'request for support' will be made immediately to Kent Integrated Children's Services (via the portal) and/or the police, in line with the Kent Support Level Guidance and KSCMP procedures.